clojure/tools.namespace/README.md

 map, vector, record, or even just a single Ref by itself.

 Typically you'll still need one global `def` somewhere, perhaps in the REPL itself, to hold the current application instance.
-See "Managing Reloads" below.
+See the next section.

 ### Managed Lifecycle

-The second rule for making your application reload-safe is having a consistent way to **start and stop the entire system**.
+The second rule for making your application reload-safe is to have a consistent way to **start and stop the entire system**.

 The "start" function should: